iellwood/DecoyDistributions/README.md

 ## Requirements

-All code was written in Python 3.6 and tensorflow 1.15, and requires the packages numpy, scipy, matplotlib and pickle
+All code was written in python 3.6 and tensorflow 1.15, and requires the packages numpy, scipy, matplotlib, seaborn and pickle